OpenDataEnterprise/impact-map/doc/Use Case Use Manual.md

 ```
 <a target="_blank" href="the_URL_For_Your_Key_Phrase">YOUR_URL_KEY_PHRASE</a>
 ```
-- Here is a sample long description with URLs embedded with key phrase:
+- Here is a sample long description text that you would input:

 What you input in the Long Description field:
 ```